cipher6120-bit/surv_modeling_proj/README.md

-This is a work in progress for a survival analysis project.
+This is a fun little project that I have created to test out github and some survival modeling techniques with some multiple imputation thrown in.

-It is unfinished so far and there are issues with the dataset that I will acknowledge the issues when I wrap the project up.
+There are some prototype of the analysis here but the only file that you will need to read is "Survival analysis on stroke data.Rmd" which contains the final analysis.

-You are definitely smart enough to not use my findings as evidence for anything.
+Feel free to give any feedback!
+I am learning as I go.

-Stay safe!
+All the best!